The Commission's CTC Online system allows educators to renew the following types of documents online:

 Applying for the Remainder of the Time on Dependent Credentials

 If your preliminary dependent credential was not originally issued for a full five years then you can apply for the remainder of the time by submitting a paper application to the Commission.
-Write "Remainder of Time" in the Options field on the application 41-4.
-See example below:
+Select the appropriate credential type in Section 3 of the application Form 41-4 and write "Remainder of Time" in the Comments box on page 5.

 Credential Terms and Renewability